 We source each of our product lines separately based on the individual design, style and quality specifications of the products in such product lines.
-We do not own or operate manufacturing facilities; rather, we use agents and our own sourcing office to source our products from independently owned manufacturers in China, Mexico, Brazil, Italy and India.
+We do not own or operate manufacturing facilities; rather, we use agents and our own sourcing office to source our products from independently-owned manufacturers in China, Mexico, the Netherlands, India, Vietnam, Brazil and Italy.
 We have established relationships with a number of manufacturers and agents in each of these countries.
-Although we have not entered into any long-term manufacturing or supply contracts, we believe that a sufficient number of alternative sources exist for the manufacture of our products.
-We continually monitor the availability of the principal materials used in our footwear, which are currently available from a number of sources in various parts of the world.
+We have not entered into any long-term manufacturing or supply contracts.
+We believe that a sufficient number of alternative sources exist for the manufacture of our products.

+We continually monitor the availability of the principal raw materials used in our footwear, which are currently available from a number of sources in various parts of the world.
 We track inventory flow on a regular basis, monitor sell-through data and incorporate input on product demand from wholesale customers.
-We use retailers' feedback to adjust the production or manufacture of new products on a timely basis, which helps reduce the close out of slow-moving products.
+We use retailers' feedback to adjust the production of products on a timely basis, which helps reduce the close out of slow-moving products.